rmarable/ParallelClusterMaker/INSTALL.md

 $ git clone https://github.com/rmarable/ParallelClusterMaker.git
 ```

-* Install Terraform using the guidance provided here:
+* Install Terraform **on your local machine** using the guidance provided here:

 https://www.terraform.io/downloads.html

-* Create and activate a virtual Python3 environment called "pcluster-jumphost"
+* Create and activate a virtual Python3 environment **on your local machine** with a suggested name of "pcluster-jumphost" to support the EC2 jumphost installation with either pyenv
-to support the jumphost installation with either pyenv (recommended) or
+(recommended) or virtualenv.
-virtualenv.

 For more information on these virtulizers, please visit:

 pyenv: homehttps://github.com/pyenv/pyenv#installation
 virtualenv: https://virtualenv.pypa.io/en/latest/installation/